scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 Callback Framework
 ------------------

 Additionally SpyDrNet includes a callback framework.
 These callbacks allow users to create plugins that can keep track of the current state of the netlist.
 Currently, a namespace manager is included with SpyDrNet.
-Plans exist to include a netlist visualizer that takes advantage of the callback framework to maintain an up to date visualization of the netlist as changes are made.
 The callback framework is able to watch changes to the netlist, including addition and removal of elements, as well as changes in namming and structure of the netlist.

 Listeners may register to hear these changes as they happen.
 Each listener is called in the order in which it was registered and may update itself as it sees the netlist change.
-Plugins that implement listeners can be created and added through the api defined register functions.
+Plugins that implement listeners can be created and added through the API defined register functions.
 In general listener functions are expected to receive the same parameters as the function on which they listen.

 Modularity by design